ErasmusMC-Bioinformatics/streeklab-haarlem/mycrobiota/README.md

 Use ephemeris `workflow-to-tools` command to generate tools.yaml file from latest workflow.

+**xy_plot tool**

-- xy-plot tool needs some small local fixes (TODO)
+Needs some small local fixes

+- Replace the tool xml installed via the toolshed with the `xy_plot.xml` file included in this folder.
+- TODO: push change upstream repo and replace tool in workflow

 ### Reference data